Skip to main content

 4. Files and structure

-docs.json Mintlify config: nav, theme, fonts, colors, navbar links
+docs.json Mintlify config: nav, theme, fonts, colors, navbar links, SEO

 index.mdx Docs home page (cards grid)